 My first choice was to go to OTS.
 I wanted to be an officer and see where that path would lead.
 But at the time the Air Force was drawing down troops and it was very difficult to become an officer through the enlisted ranks.
 (In a weird twist of fate, it would have been easier for me to get out of the Air Force and later apply for OTS as a civilian, than it would have been to apply while I was still in the USAF.
 I still don’t understand that logic).

 My other choices were to remain enlisted or separate with an Honorable Discharge.
 I wasn’t thrilled with my job at the time (I was an aircraft mechanic and deployed frequently), and there weren’t many jobs I was interested in cross-training into.
 I had achieved virtually all of my professional and military goals to that point, so I decided it was time to turn the page on my Air Force career and see what life had in store in the civilian sector.

 It was shortly after I started my civilian career that I stumbled into blogging and I was intrigued.
 I had a big interest in personal finance and career topics, and I knew I had a lot to learn.
-So I created this site to help me learn and become accountable to myself and others.
+So I created this website to help me learn and become accountable to myself and others.
 Along the way I started several other sites, took up freelance writing and consulting gigs, and turned this site (and everything else I do) into a business.
 It has been a huge blessing.